-In order to establish a detailed risk profile, the Bank conducts stress tests using the following scenarios:
+In order to establish a detailed risk profile, the Group conducts stress tests using the following scenarios:

-- Baseline scenario, which assumes non-renewability of wholesale funding; - Idiosyncratic liquidity crisis scenarios (specific to the bank); - Local systemic liquidity crisis scenario;

-- Global systemic liquidity crisis scenario;

-- Combined liquidity crisis scenario (idiosyncratic crisis and local systemic crisis);

-- Deposit outflows in a one-month horizon.
+- Baseline scenario, which assumes non-renewability of wholesale funding; - Idiosyncratic liquidity crisis scenarios (specific to the bank); - Local systemic liquidity crisis scenario; - Global systemic liquidity crisis scenario; - Combined liquidity crisis scenario (idiosyncratic crisis and local systemic crisis); - Deposit outflows in a one-month horizon.

-For each of the above scenarios, the Bank estimates the minimum survival horizon.
+For each of the above scenarios, BZ WBK Group estimates the minimum survival horizon.
 For selected scenarios, the bank sets survival horizon limits which are subsequently included in the liquidity risk appetite.

-In addition, the Bank performs stress tests for intra-day liquidity as well as reverse stress tests.
+In addition, the Group performs stress tests for intraday liquidity as well as reverse stress tests.

-The Bank has the Contingency Liquidity Plan in place to ensure that there are mechanisms enabling to take adequate and effective actions in response to unexpected external or internal liquidity problems.
-The Plan allows the Bank to:
+BZ WBK Group has the Contingency Liquidity Plan in place to ensure that there are mechanisms enabling to take adequate and effective actions in response to unexpected external or internal liquidity problems.
+The Plan allows the bank to:

-- identify threats to the bank's liquidity on the basis of a set of early warning ratios which are subject to ongoing monitoring; - effectively manage liquidity / funding, using a set of possible remedial actions and the management structure adjusted to the stressed conditions: - communicate with customers, key market counterparties, shareholders and regulators.
+- identify threats to the bank's liquidity on the basis of a set of early warning ratios which are subject to ongoing monitoring; - effectively manage liquidity / funding, using a set of possible remedial actions and the management structure adjusted to the stressed conditions; - communicate with customers, key market counterparties, shareholders and regulators.

-In 2017, as in previous years, the Bank focused on keeping its loan-to-deposit ratio at a comfortable level (which totaled 89% as at 31 December 2017) and controlling key short- and long-term liquidity measures.
+In 2017, as in previous years, BZ WBK Group focused on keeping its loan-to-deposit ratio at a comfortable level (which totalled 86% as at 31 December 2017) and controlling key short- and long-term liquidity measures.

-In 2017 and in the comparable period, all key supervisory measures applicable to the Bank were maintained at the required levels.
+In 2017 and in the comparable period, all key supervisory measures applicable to the Group were maintained at the required levels.